Purpose

 Analyse elements within a Te Ao Haka performance involves:

-- discussing how the elements work with one another to achieve an effect
+- discussing how the range of elements work with one another to achieve an effect within the performance.

 Explanatory Note 3